vasavi168/docs/help/integration/hubspot-card.md

-## MOBtexting SMS with Hubspot Integration
+# MOBtexting SMS With Hubspot Integration

 Our platform allows you to seemingly integrate Hubspot crm.
 Follow the steps below for integration guide: